JapanColorado/blog/_posts/2024-09-22-negativity-and-subtraction-metaphor.md

 ## What changed?

 I was walking through the main street of my downtown this afternoon.
-It was the kind of weather so nice and beautiful that it made you feel guilty for just for even thinking of going home and tapping around on your computer in an air-conditioned room.
+It was the kind of weather so nice and beautiful that it made you feel guilty for even *thinking* of going home and tapping around on your computer in an air-conditioned room.

 As I was walking, my mind was wandering from idea to idea.
 Eventually, it alighted on the idea of how "shouldn't" is a contraction for "should not". **Obviously.**